 The Community Benefit Movement and use of Community Benefits Agreements (CBAs) are thought to have originated as new money was flowing again into urban redevelopment projects, specifically in the late 90s and early 2000s in the United States.
 Urban renewal projects in the past usually involve a pattern familiar to Hamiltonians.
 One only need look at the massive blockbusting here in Downtown Hamilton, which gave us Jackson Square, the Civic Centre, Copps Coliseum, the Hamilton Art Gallery and the Ellen Fairclough Building.
 Whole historic neighbourhoods were destroyed, businesses displaced, and the core transformed.
 With previous generational experience with “Urban Renewal,” the residents in these areas organized.
 Money was beginning to flood back into the downtown cores of major cities to “redevelop” these areas that had been disregarded for a generation, causing high levels of poverty and unemployment.
-Local governments, cities, and states granted public subsidies and/or tax exemptions, hoping to attract developers to renew the long-neglected urban cores, hoping for renewed prosperity in these areas.
-Concerned about how these significant developments would impact them, residents living in these communities organized to oppose or demand a stronger voice in the coming change.
-Organizers leveraged community opposition to gain a voice at the table to advocate for a more equitable and inclusive process in the development.
-Opposition encouraged developers to deliver community benefits, often relating to affordable housing, community and environmental improvements, and employment opportunities.
+Local governments, cities, and states granted public.

 The Community Benefits Movement in North America is generally considered to have begun in Los Angeles, sometimes called the ‘home of the CBA.’
 At the time, a massive investment in the city center, the Staples Center project, referred to as the Los Angeles Sports and Entertainment District, was slated to be one of the most significant economic projects in downtown Los Angeles.
 The project proposed building a hotel, theatre, convention-center expansion, shopping, and expanded multi-unit housing.
 Community groups and residents expressed concerns about the effects of the project on the existing neighbourhood.
 The area experienced high rates of poverty, unemployment, and residents expressed concerns about traffic congestion, the loss of homes, increased noise, and possible displacement of residents.
 More than 30 community, environmental, labour, social services, and faith groups formed the Figueroa Coalition.
-This coalition negotiated an agreement that included a first source hiring program, living-wage requirements for 70% of project-related jobs, the inclusion of affordable housing units, parks and recreation investments in the neighbourhood, and consulting privileges for the coalition on the type of tenants for the development.
-After this considerable success, the Los Angeles coalitions have created several other significant CBAs, including the development of the public-sector Los Angeles International Airport.
+This coalition negotiated an agreement for 5 months and gained many significant and groundbreaking successes from the final CBA.

 Building on the success in Los Angeles, other cities in the United States began developing coalitions and creating CBAs.
 In Milwaukee, several parties owned a block of land, both public and private, with excellent development potential.
 No single developer or owner existed to negotiate with, and a coalition formed campaigning for the government to adopt a CBA county policy outlining clauses that would apply to any developer who eventually purchased and build on this land.
 Called the Park East Redevelopment Compact, it faced several setbacks in negotiations and court battles.
 Still, the successes springing from that collective power demonstrated the potential of CBAs and helped fuel their continued growth across North America.

 In Ontario, CBAs began with the redevelopment of Toronto’s Regent Park neighbourhood.
 Regent Park community was initially built in 1948 in an experiment of purpose build social housing.
 The top-down nature of the development created a community isolated from the rest of the City of Toronto.
 It contained no public transit or decent road or sidewalk connections to the broader City.
 There was no room for commercial space, and food and retail options almost non-existent.
 The plan to revitalize Regent Park was a mix of rental and condominium buildings, townhouses, commercial areas with community facilities, active parks, and open spaces.
 Though there was criticism regarding the extent to which existing residents were involved in the discussions and negotiations, including criticism of the new affordable units' size and the breakup of existing communities, the CBA was ultimately successful.
-It incorporated a local employment plan and funding to develop a social enterprise (Paintbox Bistro) and community space (Daniels Spectrum Centre).
+It incorporated a local employment plan and funding to develop a social enterprise.